adriangb/di/docs/wiring.md

 Reflection (inspecting function signatures for dependencies) _is very slow_.
 For this reason, `di` tries to avoid it as much as possible.
-The best way to avoid extra introspection is to re-use [Solved Dependants].
+The best way to avoid extra introspection is to re-use [Solved Dependents].

 ## Conclusion

 There are several ways to declare dependencies in `di`.
 Which one makes sense for each use case depends on several factors, but ultimately they all achieve the same outcome.

-[Solved Dependants]: solving.md#SolvedDependant
+[Solved Dependents]: solving.md#SolvedDependent
 [binds]: binds.md
 [PEP 593's Annotated]: https://www.python.org/dev/peps/pep-0593/
 [typing_extensions backport]: https://pypi.org/project/typing-extensions/